How to Set Up Time Synchronization on Debian

 date

-The output shows the current time as well as the current date.
+The output shows the current time and date.
 The current time in the output is usually in Coordinated Universal Time (UTC).
-UTC is the time at zero degrees longitude and is accepted as a universal timezone.
+UTC is the time at zero degrees longitude and is accepted as a universal time zone.

 Step 2: Set up Timezone